1newstar/OracleScripts/Docs/sources/SOP_StagingDatabaseRefreshFromLive.rst

     database mounted

-At this point, there is a useful delay while ``RMAN`` looks around the backup location to determine the correct files to use to clone the database.
+At this point, there is a useful delay while ``RMAN`` reads data from the restored controlfile to enable it to determine the correct backup(s) and files to use to clone the database.
 Now is the time to disable block change tracking.

 In a separate session, Toad etc, login to the staging database as SYSDBA and: